View Our Psoriasis Before & After Gallery >

 What are the treatment options?

 Using high quality and deeply moisturizing products is crucial when treating this uncomfortable skin condition.
 Skin Dimensions, SB Bath Oil and Moisturizing Cream, locks water into your skin and prevents it from evaporating.
-By controlling the moisture content of the affected areas, you are likely to prevent further outbreaks and heal current flare-ups quicker.
-In addition to these Skin Dimensions products, topical steroids (cortisone) in creams, ointments, and lotions can help to reduce psoriasis and eliminate the redness and itching.
+By controlling the moisture content of the affected areas, you are likely to prevent further outbreaks and heal current flare-ups more quickly.* In addition to these Skin Dimensions products, topical steroids (cortisone) in creams, ointments, and lotions can help to reduce psoriasis and eliminate the redness and itching.*

 Psoriasis Day Care Center